 Traveling and reading are two of my favorite things.
 There’s something so magical about turning an experience or idea into a string of beautiful words that make you hear something; see something; feel something.
-If you’re a literary lover like me, you may want to consider travelling to some of these great bookish locations to combine your desire to see the world with your love for words.
+If you’re a literary lover like me, you may want to consider travelling to some of these great bookish locations to combine your desire to see the world with your love for words and a good travel quote means everything to me.

 Below is a list of Canadian destinations from East to West for the literary traveler.